 Coding consistency was assessed on an intracoder basis (analysis presented in S6 Text) to provide confidence in these data.
-An event-based Kappa coefficient calculated using GSEQ 5.1 (42) indicated strong intracoder agreement (K(E)=0.81) within a sub-sample of randomly selected double-coded consultation files (n=4, >10% observation time), indicating consistency in code attribution throughout the data analysis process.
-When performing a Spearman’s rank correlation (SPSS Statistics 23), both MITI (34) and CLAMI (37) codes also evidenced theoretically meaningful statistical associations, with Relational global scores positively correlated with Reflection use (p<0.0005) and Technical global scores positively correlated with Change Talk (p=0.001) and negatively correlated with Sustain Talk (p=0.04).
+An event-based Kappa coefficient calculated using GSEQ 5.1 [42] indicated strong intracoder agreement (K(E)=0.81) within a sub-sample of randomly selected double-coded consultation files (n=4, >10% observation time) indicating consistency in code attribution throughout the data analysis process.
+When performing a Spearman’s rank correlation (SPSS Statistics 23), both MITI [34] and CLAMI [37] codes also evidenced theoretically meaningful statistical associations, with Relational global scores positively correlated with Reflection use (p<0.0005) and Technical global scores positively correlated with Change Talk (p=0.001) and negatively correlated with Sustain Talk (p=0.04).

 Statistical analysis

 Pre-post intervention analysis of BMIT.
 Coding of verbal behaviour yielded a dataset that was unevenly distributed across MITI and CLAMI coding categories.
-Given the small sample size, MITI and CLAMI data were summarised into 12 variables to increase analytical power in accordance with the recommendations of Martin et al. (36) and Moyers et al. (34) for veterinarian verbal behaviour and Miller et al. (37) for farmer verbal behaviour (Table 1).
+Given the small sample size, MITI and CLAMI data were summarised into 12 variables to increase analytical power in accordance with the recommendations of Martin et al. [36] and Moyers et al. [34] for veterinarian verbal behaviour and Miller et al. [37] for farmer verbal behaviour (Table 1).
 One additional variable unique to this study, representing the proportion of consultation speech attributable to the farmer, was additionally calculated (Table 1).
 This resulted in a total of 13 variables for inclusion in statistical analysis to explore whether significant differences existed in verbal communication behaviours between pre- (n=15) and post- (n=16) BMIT intervention consultations using SPSS Version 23 (IBM Corp., Armonk, NY; Table 1).
 Non-parametric sign tests were conducted to compare veterinarian Summary Measures (Relational, Technical: Table 1: S1) before and after BMIT.
 For all other veterinarian and farmer verbal behaviours (Table 1) paired sample t-tests were conducted to compare verbal behaviours before and after BMIT.

 The VHHM ‘causal chain’.
-Sequential data analysis (using software GSEQ 5.1; 36) was performed using event sequential data (streams of text code representing veterinarian and farmer utterances as they unfolded linearly within the consultation interaction).
+Sequential data analysis (using software GSEQ 5.1; 42) was performed using event sequential data (streams of text code representing veterinarian and farmer utterances as they unfolded linearly within the consultation interaction).
 In sequential coding, the relative temporal position of utterances is described as a ‘lag’, with the first utterance in a series of interest defined as lag 0, the second as lag 1, the third as lag 2, and so on.
 For example, in the exchange “(A) [How is your lameness management?]
 (B) [I’m committed to scraping my sheds every day] (C) [But I guess struggle with foot trimming]”, if utterance (A) is designated as the given veterinarian verbal behaviour in a herd health consultation at lag 0, utterance (B) is the lag 1 farmer behaviour, whilst utterance (C) is the lag 2 farmer behaviour.
-As in comparable studies (44) the primary measures of interest in this study were transition probabilities at lag 1; that is, estimations of the probability that the very next farmer verbal behaviour to occur, following a veterinarian verbal behaviour, would come from (for example) Change Talk, Sustain Talk or Neutral/Follow coding categories.
+As in comparable studies [43] the primary measures of interest in this study were transition probabilities at lag 1; that is, estimations of the probability that the very next farmer verbal behaviour to occur, following a veterinarian verbal behaviour, would come from (for example) Change Talk, Sustain Talk or Neutral/Follow coding categories.